How to Quiet ATV Exhaust Noise – Your 12 Best Options

 There are many reasons why ATV owners want to quiet the exhaust noise on their machines.
-In this post, we’ll take a look at different ways you can achieve this.
+In this post, we’ll look at different ways you can achieve this.

-We’ll also have a look at some pros and cons of quietening the exhaust and how well it really works.
-This will allow you to consider whether the benefits outrank the downsides and to decide whether it’s worth it for you or not.
+We will also examine the advantages and disadvantages of muffling the exhaust and assess its effectiveness.
+This will allow you to consider whether the benefits outweigh the downsides and decide whether it’s worth it for you.

 Related: How Loud Is an ATV?
 A Guide to ATV Noise